f5devcentral/f5-tetration/README.md

 ### Disclaimer :
 1. Integration is tested with v12.0 and above
 2. Script is tested with MAC OS terminal only.
-For ubuntu use ./install.sh after changing chmode 777
+To run use ./f5tetv1 from MAc OS terminal

 ### How to use this Repo